sbmkvp/footfall_from_wifi_sensors/review/response.md

 the accuracy of estimating the number of unique mobile devices from a set of anonymized probe requests without revealing their original device information.

+> This is correct, although the intended emphasis upon disclosure is a feature
+> rather than a principal motivation.
+We have also added further discussion of
+> how these principally technical issues relate to smart city data
+> infrastructure issues.

 2. This is a crucial topic in mobile data uncertainty, and the manuscript has the potential of becoming a useful reference in the field.
 However, it was not organized effectively and missing many details in the methodology.
 Before addressing these problems, it is difficult to assess the reliability and scientific merit of the case study.

+>

 3.2 General Comments
 --------------------